windingtree/org.id-schema/README.md

 npm run build
 ```

-A consistent version of the OpenAPI compiled specification file (`swagger.yaml`) will be saved in the `./dist` directory just after building process finish.
+A consistent version of the json-schema compiled specification file (`./src/orgid-json-schema.yaml`) will be saved in the `./dist` directory just after building process finish.

 ## Example of the valid json file